20 Caves In Slovenia You Gotta See

 slovenia-caves_slovenia-travel-blog_pin

-The natural wonders of Slovenia extend beyond the countryside and mountain scenery to deep underground caves.
-Slovenia boasts a staggering 8000 caves.
+Slovenia’s natural wonders extend beyond the countryside and mountain scenery to deep underground caves.
+Slovenia boasts a staggering 8,000 caves.
 However, only 20 of these are open to visitors to explore.
 Why?
-Because the others are too difficult to explore, unsafe, or not wholly excavated generally, the 20, which are open, certainly offer a fascinating glimpse of what lies beneath terra firma.
+Because the others are too difficult to explore, unsafe, or not wholly excavated.
+The 20, which are open, certainly offer a fascinating glimpse of what lies beneath terra firma.

-Postojna and Skocjan Caves are, without a doubt, the most popular and most visited, but the others are worth checking out, too.
+Postojna and Skocjan Caves are undoubtedly the most popular and visited, but the others are worth checking out, too.
 Let’s look a little further at 20 of the best Slovenian caves to visit.

 SLOVENIAN CAVES INFO